karthik6603/scribbo/README.md

 mongod
 ```

-For MongoDB Atlas, verify that `MONGODB_URI` in the backend `.env` file points to your Atlas connection string.
+For MongoDB Atlas, verify that `MONGODB_URI` in the backend `application.properties` file points to your Atlas connection string.

 ### Step 5: Run with Docker (Optional)